 Brand new restaurant La Cucina has opened above the art gallery in Yarmouth.
 Meaning The Kitchen in the Italian Serving Mediterranean food with emphasis on Italian and Greek offerings, the dishes are served up in equally stunning surrounds with a high-vaulted ceiling, with a special table tucked away up on the rafters.

-The Hungry Bear have set up camp in Lavender Farm Tearooms.
+The Hungry Bear have recently opened.
 The Hungry Bear team offer a range of home cooked food for breakfast, brunch and lunch, as well as the ‘Sunday Lunch Club’ with tasty delights such as their roasted chicken sharing platter.
 Open Tuesday through to Sunday, and cubs are certainly welcome.